nbip/IWAE/README.md

 Reproducing results from the [IWAE paper](https://arxiv.org/pdf/1509.00519.pdf) in TensorFlow 2.

-## What can you do with this repo?
-- reproduce the results from the IWAE paper
-- run IWAE models with the DReG estimator
-- get posterior means using * self-normalized importance sampling *
-- draw samples from the true posterior using * sampling importance resampling * (coming)

 ## Usage
 The results for the model with 1 stochastic layer and 1, 5 or 50 importance samples can be obtained by running `main.py` with the default settings, adjusting the number of samples.
 ```